intergiro/developer-portal/docs/2d/getting-started/sca.md

-# Strong Customer Authentication
+# Security

-At Intergiro we proudly support security measures  and endorse the mission to give users control over their payment experience and security online.
+At Intergiro we proudly support strong security measures and endorse the mission to give users control over their payment experience and security online.

-Now, some actions can not be fully automated and requires explicit user actions to be completed.
-For example it is not possible to create and send payments without user involvement.
+For this reason, some actions cannot be fully automated and require explicit user actions to be completed.
+For example, it is not possible to create and send payments without user involvement.

 To approve or reject payments, the user will be asked to go through SCA (`Secure Customer Authentication`) to send payments.
 To send payments via 2d API, the first step is to send POST /v1/bulk_payments with one or more payment details and source account id.
 After a payment is created, a user with proper permissions should navigate to the Intergiro `/portal/payments/api-payments` page and explicitly approve payments.
 This will require applying SCA.

 ## Send payment(s) via 2d API